 Keep your child organized.

 That means helping teachers with the paper chase.
 Teachers spend way too much time tracking down tests or forms that have been sent home for a parent’s signature.
-Often, the missing items are crumpled up in the bottom of a bookbag, along with lunch leftovers and other clutter.
+Often, the missing items are crumpled up in the bottom of a backpack, along with lunch leftovers and other clutter.

 The solution?
-This school year, begin a daily routine by having your child empty his bookbag every day as part of a regular after-school routine.
+This school year, begin a daily routine by having your child empty his backpack every day as part of a regular after-school routine.
 Set up a special place, such as a box in the kitchen, where he can put the day’s papers and provide another spot, such as a desk drawer, for old assignments that you want to save.
 A bright-colored folder is a good idea, too, for toting homework — and signed papers — to and from school.
 And about those supplies: Keep plenty on hand.
 Even big kids run out of pencils, paper and other school supplies and it’ll be three weeks before they’ll remember to tell you.

 Let your child make mistakes.